Home Hands-on DDD and Event Sourcing [3/6]: Domain events and Event Sourcing

 Embedded complexity

 Keep in mind that the learning curve can be pretty deep with all the details, depending on your implementation.
-Consider things like handling concurrency, where multiple users can edit the same record simultaneously, and you need to ensure they happen in the proper order.
+Consider things like handling concurrency, where multiple users can edit the same record simultaneously, and ensure they occur in the proper order.
 There’s a very nice article where the author covers this subject excellently, and I don’t dare try to explain it better.
 He also maintains this awesome repo that inspired me with many ideas to convert this study project into something event-sourced.

 That said, Event Sourcing comes with complexity.
 You’ll need to deal with: